monigarr/VRNanoDegreeProject3Maze/README.md

 - coins will animate and disappear when they are collected /clicked on.

 # Issues
+3/12/2017 Issues Corrected!
+Submitted the wrong unity project - it had old errors with coin collectibles.
+All is corrected now.
 3/4/2017 No Issues.
 This project is tested and verified complete.
 Submitted to instructor for code review.
 3/3/2017 received online help for learning how to script the door animation.